Strawberry Cobbler

 When you’re ready to bake the cobbler, thaw the fruit mixture in the refrigerator.
 Pour the strawberries and all liquid from the bag into the baking pan.
 Bake the fruit and proceed with the recipe as written.

-Using a cheese-grater to “grate” cold butter is my favorite hassle-free wait to cut in the butter.
+Using a cheese grater to “grate” cold butter is my favorite hassle-free wait to cut in the butter.
 It takes just a moment and I think it’s simpler than the more traditional methods.

 If you choose not to use the grater, simply cut the cold butter into small pieces and then blend it into the flour mixture, using a pastry blender or your fingertips.

-How To Make Strawberry Cobbler
+Strawberry Cobbler Recipe

 1. Preheat oven to 425°F. Place a large baking sheet covered in foil on the lowest rack in the oven.
 This cobbler may overflow and the baking pan will catch the drips and prevent a mess in the oven.